 Synoptic 3 by appointment by emailing firstname.lastname@example.org

-The course of the exhibition will feature a series of staged “performances” in which participant viewers will engage in the video headset installation, Synoptic 3.
-The piece is viewed daily at 6 pm or by appointment.
-There will also be a panel discussion "In the Eye of the Beholder: Ethical Dimensions of Perception" held December 14 at 7 pm.
-The panel will discuss the work in relation to both the philosophical and psychological dimensions of perception in the context of the exhibition XYZ:NYC 10 Downing.
+The course of the exhibition featured a series of staged “performances” in which participant viewers engaged in the video headset installation, Synoptic 3.
+The piece was viewed daily or by appointment.
+There was also a panel discussion, “In the Eye of the Beholder: Ethical Dimensions of Perception” held December 14.
+The panel discussed the work in relation to both the philosophical and psychological dimensions of perception in the context of the exhibition XYZ:NYC 10 Downing.

-Several student groups will be invited to tour the exhibition including a group from public school PS3, City As Alternative High School, LGBT student groups, as well as from the local private school Little Red Schoolhouse.
-A scavenger-hunt children's workshop will happen on December 10th at 1pm.
+Several student groups were invited to tour the exhibition including a group from public school PS3, City As Alternative High School, LGBT student groups, as well as from the local private school Little Red Schoolhouse.
+A scavenger-hunt children’s workshop took place on December 10.

-This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body, Monash University Australia, American Australian Association, and generously supported by Stonehenge Partners.
+This project was assisted by the Australian Government through the Australia Council, its arts funding and advisory body, Monash University Australia, American Australian Association, and generously supported by Stonehenge Partners.